joqqy/Basic-Smudge-Brush-in-Core-Graphics/README.md

 - Before each touch, the UIImage draws itself into the current image context.

-- For each previous touch position, we copy a Region Of Interest(ROI), determined by the size of the current brush, from the current CGContext.
-We mask the copy and then draw it into the current context at the current touch position with appropriate settings, most notably an appropriate alpha setting.
+- For each *previous touch position*, we copy a Region Of Interest(ROI), determined by the size of the current brush, from the current CGContext.
+We mask the copy and then draw it into the current context at the *current touch position* with appropriate settings, most notably an appropriate alpha setting.

 - The updated UIImage then draws itself into the view's backing layer to reflect each incremental change.

 ### **Wet brush**

-- Wet brush is related to the smudge brush, with the main difference that the wet brush also holds an intrinsic color and paint volume, that blends bidirectionally with paint lying on the canvas.
+- Wet brush is closely related to the smudge brush, with the main difference that the wet brush also holds an intrinsic color and paint volume, that blends bidirectionally with paint lying on the canvas.
 That is, the brush picks up color from the canvas, as well as depositing paint.
 At any one time, the direction of paint transfer can only flow in one direction, but over time, this flow is bidirectional.

 # **Discussion**